voytas75/JupyterNotebookLearn/README.md

         Remember to provide informative error messages in your custom exception classes to aid in debugging and troubleshooting.

         I hope this explanation helps you understand common exception types and how to raise custom exceptions in Python.
-Let me know if you have any further questions!

   6. **NumPy** (Numerical Python):
      - Gain familiarity with the NumPy library, which provides support for large, multi-dimensional arrays and matrices.